7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 The goal of microlearning is to provide learners with targeted material.
 Consider how your microlearning video will achieve the learning goal.

-Is one video sufficient, or should a succession of bite-sized videos be used to achieve the learning goal?
+Is one video sufficient, or should a succession of bite-sized videos be used to achieve the learning objective?
 You’ll need to be certain of this before you start working on them.

 A microlearning video is a brief clip that focuses on a particular topic and achieves a specific learning goal.
 Don’t seek to squeeze anything else in there; just make sure you get your message across as clearly as possible.
 If you need to cover more ground, create separate videos, and link them to the original.